Five Reasons To Love Iceland in the Winter

 Iceland is one of the best places in the world to see and photograph the aurora borealis, also known as the northern lights in the northern hemisphere.
 Iceland falls at exactly the right latitude in the aurora belt (yes it is possible to go too far north to see the northern lights) so as long as the sky is dark and clear, there’s a high probability that you will see it.
 During the most popular times to visit Iceland, May through August, the sky never gets dark enough at night to see the aurora.
 Winter nights in Iceland are long and dark, perfect for aurora photography and watching.

 3. Surreal Snowy Landscapes

 If you like minimalist landscape and nature images, Iceland in the winter is a target rich environment, particularly after a fresh snowfall.
-White-on-white scenes (with the ubiquitoius pewter winter skies) can be the perfect canvas for creating some stunning winter landscapes.
+White-on-white scenes with the ubiquitous pewter winter skies can be the perfect canvas for creating some stunning winter landscapes.
 No color or epic sunrise and sunset lighting needed here.
 Just throw in some iconic Icelandic horses and you have winter’s understated beauty at its best.

 4. Ice Caves

 Ice caves are created by rivers and streams carving tunnels under the glaciers during the warm summer months.
 There are very few experiences as surreal and magical as exploring these sapphire blue caves with a camera and an experienced guide.
 During the winter season – from approximately November through March – the water freezes and the caves become safe to enter.
 This is one bucket list experience you do not want to miss.